ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     settingsV2 is présent only if w2hparms.js contains "settingsGUI":{"version":"V2"}, or "settingsGUI":{"version":"V1+V2"}

-To hide the toolbar completely, see “Hiding the toolbar”, page 121.
+To hide the toolbar completely, see “Hiding the toolbar” <#_V456UG_121.

-To hide only the Virtel Application name, see “Showing / Hiding server informations”, page 121.
+To hide only the Virtel Application name, see “Showing / Hiding server informations” <#_V456UG_121.

 1.13.4.
 Example: Positionning toolbar icons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^